Sir Nicholas Hawberk1

 Reginald Brooke is the son of Sir Thomas Brooke and Joan Braybroke, Baroness Cobham (of Kent).1

-Reginald Brooke lived at Aspall, Suffolk, England.
+He lived at Aspall, Suffolk, EnglandG.
 He was ancestor of the Brookes of Ufford.1

 Citations